 As with any unproven theory and treatment, interested patients are strongly encouraged to first talk with their doctor.
-If appropriate, individuals may seek to participate in an approved clinical trial.
-Without a tested and proven protocol for the diagnosis and treatment of CCSVI, individuals could be putting themselves at risk by undergoing a procedure in a nonresearch, "commercial" setting.
+Without a tested and proven protocol for the diagnosis and treatment of CCSVI, individuals could be putting themselves at risk by undergoing a procedure in a non-research, "commercial" setting.
 Caution and skepticism is advised pertaining to research projects that have not been reviewed by the FDA, are not listed on clinicaltrials.gov, and charge "retail prices" or require travel to a foreign country for the procedure.

-For more information on CCSVI and the 2012 FDA warning, please refer to MSAA's online news articles, "FDA Issues CCSVI Treatment Warning" and "CCSVI Update."
+For more information on CCSVI and the FDA's 2012 warning, please refer to MSAA's online news articles, "FDA Issues CCSVI Treatment Warning" and "CCSVI Update."
 These may be accessed by visiting MSAA's website at mymsaa.org and selecting "News from MSAA" under "MS News," and then scrolling down to the articles on CCSVI.